docsobral/MailGuardian/README.md

 Downloads the template's files from the supabase bucket.
 Files are saved at `root/downloads`.

-### spam \[-b, -t]
+### spam \[-b, -t, -l]

 This command runs the functions required to set up and run SpamAssassin.

 -b or --build will build SpamAssassin's Docker image.

 -t or --test will fetch the last email compiled with `mailer prepare`, convert it to RFC822 and run it through SpamAssassin's tests.
 Will print a score to the terminal and save a log file containing more detailed information about the test.
+You can point Mailer to a specific HTML file by appending a path after -t

+-l or --learn will run SpamAssassin through a dataset of over 10,000 emails, some spam, others ham, to train its bayes filter

 ## Usage